 Families separated at Mexico border build new American life

 PHILADELPHIA (AP) — Keldy Mabel Gonzales Brebe and her teenage sons are trying to rebuild their lives together.
 They were separated under a former “zero-tolerance” policy to criminally prosecute adults who entered the country illegally.
-Now one of the first families reunited under President Joe Biden’s administration, they live in Philadelphia.
+Now they live in Philadelphia, one of the first families reunited under President Joe Biden’s administration.
 Starting over means daily hugs and kisses and the relief of seeing each other each morning.
 But it also means trying to make ends meet and living with the scars of the past.
+Back in Honduras, drug trafficking gangs killed four of her siblings and was told there was a price on her head.